grame-cncm/faust/architecture/autodiff/README.md

 >
 >For a list of available examples, execute `./autodiff.sh` without any arguments.

-Running the executable displays numerical output describing the gradient descent process:
+Running the executable displays numerical output describing the gradient descent process.
+For the `one_zero` example:

 ```
-./autodiff.sh one_zero
 Learning rate: 0.1
 Sensitivity: 1e-07
 ...